 The seminar paper should include a clear research question, a coherent and systematic analysis based on relevant theory/data/literature and a well-founded conclusion, cf. the academic aims for seminars.

 - Exam registration requirements

 The supervisor defines the aids that must be used for the presentations.

 - Marking scale

 - External censorship

 - Exam period

-Deadline for uploading the seminar paper to DE: 30th of November 2018 before 10:00 AM
+Deadline for uploading the final seminar paper: 30 November 2018 before 10 AM

 Criteria for exam assesment

 Students are assessed on the extent to which they master the learning outcome for the seminar and can make use of the knowledge, skills and competencies listed in the learning outcomes in the Curriculum of the Master programme.